nickopicz/rn_components/README.md

-# rn_components
+# react native components
-Reusable common components for react-native
+Just a bunch of reusable components for use in most development environments